 And while it is our client’s best interest for us to postpone a hearing, our requests to do so are often ignored due to the pressure on judges to push through as many cases as possible.

-While this change is supposed to offer a solution to the backlogged hearing requests, it’s causing more conflicts than resolutions to a problem.
 Our office continues to work at the best interest of our clients and will continue to do so while learning to adapt to the new scheduling system.